MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 * comp.bit : This synthesizes (=compiles) the design and generates a binary file.
 * fpga     : This transfers the binary file to the FPGA and starts the FPGA.
 * clean    : This deletes all generated files and returns the directory to its original state.

+## Files generated
+When building the project, two files are generated:
+* comp.bit : This is the bit file to be programmed into the FPGA
+* comp.dcp : This is a Design Check Point, which contains the design in a compiled format that can be opened in the Vivado tool for examination.
+We will not be using this feature right now, but it can be useful for debugging.

 ## Congratulations
 And that's it!
 You can now program the FPGA, and it should generate a nice